Content marketing is still a critical part of any organization’s marketing strategy, and this isn’t about to change in 2021.

 It’s not about selling one burrito to one person but creating a culture where someone’s first choice is Chipotle.
 For brands to effectively evolve as the market changes, companies need to been seen as an interactable individual, rather than a faceless corporation.

 Podcasts are one of the most easily consumed forms of media, which makes them a brilliant choice for marketing.
 Combine this with Chartable’s prediction that we’re entering the ‘golden age of podcasts’, and this presents the perfect time for companies to experiment with new ways of marketing and get ahead of the curve.

 Because podcasts aren’t an instant media format, listeners who do choose podcasts are prepared to fully engage with the topics of discussion.
 This may be a reason why consumers aren’t as open to podcast advertisements.
 A break in their sense of immersion damages their enjoyment, and consequently, may negatively impact their perception of the business.

 The question then is, how to market your company without advertisements?
 One effective method seems to be sponsoring podcasters to mention a specific product organically, since this gets listeners thinking about the product without it feeling like an ad.
 It may be worth marketers considering the development of unique content, to be seamlessly embedded into a specific podcast, rather than shoehorning in pre-recorded audio tracks.

 With around 25% of US adults switching on a podcast at least several times a week, the podcasting format is a great way to let consumers experience intelligent product placement at their own leisure.
 Organic marketing can easily take advantage of this and convert listeners into consumers if executed effectively.

-As a content marketer or business owner, 2021 brings a lot more than just these six trends, but you need to know what inspires your target audience and how you can engage them.
+As a content marketer or business owner, 2021 brings a lot more than just these content marketing trends, but you need to know what inspires your target audience and how you can engage them.